atunjeafolabi/mad-ace-adi-dpi-casestudy/Readme.md

 ## Overview
-This application receives an input data file of list of hotels in XML and JSON formats, validates it and then converts it into CSV.
+This is a CLI application that receives an input data file of list of hotels in XML and JSON formats, validates it and then converts it into CSV.

 ## Installation: